wlh18/html-css-1/README.md

 Mockups can be as simple as a sketch on paper or a "wireframe",  or as complicated as a high fidelity, highly detailed, and even interactive mockup built using illustrating software.

+>Note: For a useful tool for creating your own mockups, see https://www.figma.com/

 <details>
     <summary>Simple Wireframe Mockup</summary>